acoustic-content-samples/wchtools-cli/README.md

 #### Uploading web assets such as html, Javascript and CSS

   Web resource assets are manipulated only via the wchtools CLI at this time and not by the Authoring UI.
-To upload web resource assets, place them below the assets folder in your working directory anywhere except under assets/dxdam/... path, then push -A for all authoring artifacts or -w to push only web resource assets.
+To upload web resource assets, place them below the assets folder in your working directory anywhere except under the assets/dxdam/... folder, then push -A for all authoring artifacts or -w to push only web resource assets.

     wchtools push -w --dir <path-to-working-directory>